The Complete Kitchen Lighting Guide: Transform Your Space With Bright Ideas You Never Knew Existed (+22 Kitchen Lighting Ideas)

 Ambient (general lighting):

-Use flush-mount fixtures, recessed downlights, linear ceiling profiles or indirect crown lighting to achieve even brightness without harsh shadows.
+Flush-mount fixtures, recessed lights, linear ceiling profiles or indirect lighting along the crown.
+Gets you even brightness without harsh shadows.

 Task (work lighting):